emmaalbury/CV/README.md

 ### Hobbies

-- Attending Coding Meetups like Codebar and Code of Colour (Makers Academy).

-- Travelling To Experience Different Cultures and Spending Time Exploring Nature.

-- Meditation and Yoga.

-- Visiting Museums and Galleries.

-- Experiencing Experimental and Underground Music, Film and Art.

-- Performing, Curating, Organising and Promoting Film, Performance and Art Exhibitions, Club Nights and Music Events Throughout Various Countries and Within a Variety of Different Venues and Exhibition Spaces.
+- Attending Coding Meetups like Codebar and Code of Colour (Makers Academy), Travelling To Experience Different Cultures and Spending Time Exploring Nature, Meditation and Yoga, Visiting Museums and Galleries, Experimental and Underground Music, Film and Art.
+Performing, Curating, Organising and Promoting Film, Performance and Art Exhibitions.
+Club Nights and Music Events Throughout Various Countries and Within a Variety of Different Venues and Exhibition Spaces.
+Learning Spanish, Hanging with Animals, and Ethical Eating and Beauty.

-- Learning Spanish.

-- Hanging with Animals.

-- Ethical Eating and Beauty.